andrewmcgr/klipper_tmc_autotune/README.md

 * Pins
 * Currents (run current, hold current, homing current if using a Klipper version that supports the latter)
 * `interpolate: true`
+* Comment out any other register settings and sensorless homing values (keep them for reference, but they will not be active)

 The Klipper documentation recommends not using interpolation.
 However, that is most applicable if using low microstep counts, and using the default driver configuration.
 Autotune gives better results, both dimensionally and quality, by using interpolation and as many microsteps as feasible.

+Check the pinouts of your stepper driver boards: BTT TMC 2240 boards require configuring `diag1_pin` not `diag0_pin`, but MKS TMC 2240 stepsticks require `diag0_pin` and *not* `diag1_pin`.
+There may be other unusual drivers.

+## Sensorless homing

+Autotune can be used together with homing overrides for sensorless homing.
+However, you must adjust the `sg4_thrs` (TMC2209, TMC2260) and/or `sgt` (TMC5160, TMC2240, TMC2130, TMC2660) values specifically in the autotune sections.
+Attempting to make these changes via gcode or via the tmc driver sections will not result in an error message, but will have no effect since the autotuning algorithm will simply override them.

+Also note that the sensorless homing tuning will most likely change due to the other settings.
+In particular, autotune may require faster homing speeds to work; take the `rotation_distance` of the stepper as a minimum speed that can work, and if it is hard to tune home faster.
+Sensorless homing becomes much more sensitive at higher speeds.

 ## Autotune configuration